-medians and standard deviations of the resulting monthly (semi)beta estimates averaged across all of the stocks in the sample.
-The bottom panel gives the time series averages of the cross-sectional correlations.
-Consistent with on average positive dependencies between the market and each of the individual stocks, the two concordant semibetas ($\beta^{\mathcal{P}}$ and $\beta^{\mathcal{N}}$) on average far exceed the two discordant semibetas ($\beta^{\mathcal{M}^+}$ and $\beta^{\mathcal{M}^-}$).
-The two concordant semibetas also correlated more strongly with the traditional market beta (β), and more so than with each other.
+Panel A of Table 1 reports the time series averages of the cross-sectional means, medians and standard deviations of the resulting monthly (semi)beta estimates averaged across all of the stocks in the sample.
+Panel B gives the time series averages of the cross-sectional correlations.
+Consistent with on average positive dependencies between the market and each of the individual stocks, the two concordant semibetas ( $\beta^{\mathcal{P}}$ and $\beta^{\mathcal{N}}$ ) on average far exceed the two discordant semibetas ( $\beta^{\mathcal{M}^+}$ and $\beta^{\mathcal{M}^-}$ ).
+The two concordant semibetas are also correlated more strongly with the traditional market beta ( $\beta$ ), and more so than with each other.
 Nonetheless, the correlations with the traditional beta are still far below unity, suggesting that the semibetas do convey different, and potentially useful, information over and above that of the traditional market beta.

-To help further visualize the differences in the betas, Panel A of Figure 2 depicts their unconditional distributions across all of the days and stocks in the sample.
+To help further visualize the differences in the betas, Panel A of Fig. 2 depicts their unconditional distributions across all of the days and stocks in the sample.
 The distribution of conventional betas is centered around one, as expected, and is close to symmetric.
 Meanwhile, the realized semibetas are all weakly positive by construction, and thus unsurprisingly their distributions are right-skewed.
 Echoing the summary statistics in Table 1, the semibeta distributions are all centered below unity.
-Also, the unconditional distributions of the two concordant semibetas ($\beta^{\mathcal{P}}$ and $\beta^{\mathcal{N}}$) are almost indistinguishable, as are the distributions of the two discordant semibetas ($\beta^{\mathcal{M}^+}$ and $\beta^{\mathcal{M}^-}$).
-Figure 2: Unconditional Distributions and Autocorrelations.
-Panel A displays kernel density estimates of the unconditional distribution of the monthly realized beta and semibetas averaged across time and stocks.
-Panel B reports the average autocorrelation functions for the monthly realized beta and semibetas averaged across stocks.
-The estimates are based on all of the common, non-penny, stocks in the CRSP data base from January 1963 to December 2019.
+Also, the unconditional distributions of the two concordant semibetas ( $\beta^{\mathcal{P}}$ and $\beta^{\mathcal{N}}$ ) are almost indistinguishable, as are the distributions of the two discordant semibetas ( $\beta^{\mathcal{M}^+}$ and $\beta^{\mathcal{M}^-}$ ).

-The average autocorrelation functions shown in Panel B of Figure 2 indicate a strong degree of persistence for all of the semibetas, with the autocorrelations remaining in excess of 0.4 at the annual 12^{th} lag.8 Underpinning the cross-sectional return predictability regressions that we rely on in our asset pricing investigations discussed next, the high first-order autocorrelations of around 0.7 for each of the monthly semibetas, also imply that this month's realized semibetas for a given stock provide accurate predictions of next month's semibetas for that same stock.
+The average autocorrelation functions shown in Panel B of Fig. 2 indicate a strong degree of persistence for all of the semibetas, with the autocorrelations remaining in excess of 0.4 at the annual 12th lag.
+Underpinning the cross-sectional return predictability regressions that we rely on in our asset pricing investigations discussed next, the high first-order autocorrelations of around 0.7 for each of the monthly semibetas, also imply that this month's realized semibetas for a given stock provide accurate predictions of next month's semibetas for that same stock.

-3. Semibetas and the Cross-Section of Expected Returns
+3. Semibetas and the cross-section of expected returns

-We begin our empirical investigations pertaining to the pricing of the non-linear dependencies encoded in the realized semibeta by presenting the results from standard Fama and MacBeth (1973) type cross-sectional predictive regressions.
-These regressions conveniently allow for the simultaneous estimation of separate risk premiums for each of the semibetas.
-In particular, for each month t = 1, ..., T - 1, and all of the stocks
+We begin our empirical investigations pertaining to the pricing of the non-linear dependencies encoded in the realized semibeta by presenting the results from standard Fama and MacBeth (1973) type cross-sectional

-$^{^{8}}$ We rely on the instrumental variable approach of Hansen and Lunde (2014), using lags 4 through 10 as instruments, to adjust for measurement errors in the realized betas, thereby allowing for more meaningful comparisons of the autocorrelation functions across the different betas.
+&lt;sup>2 We rely on the instrumental variable approach of Hansen and Lunde (2014), using lags 4 through 10 as instruments, to adjust for measurement errors in the realized betas, thereby allowing for more meaningful comparisons of the autocorrelation functions across the different betas.